 Matthew Turner is a coffee-drinking Brit from the area of England famous for its tea.
 That sets the tone for Matthew’s renegade creator persona, and that’s just on the surface, like his handlebar mustache.
 Yep, that’s real!

 Everything about Matthew is of the creative rebel persuasion with a large potion of humor, but he also gets a lot done.

-Matthew Turner is the author of SEVEN published books as of this podcast; six fiction and one non-fiction, titled Successful Mistakes.
+Matthew Turner is the author of EIGHT published books—both, fiction and non-fiction—as of this podcast.
 He’s the founder of Turndog Publishing, where his bio says: